Notes for US citizens

 Yes.
 The focus of our service and that of the US Copyright Office is not the same - the two may even be seen as complementary to some degree.

-For historical reasons, registration in the US focuses on court proceedings within the US itself, while the UK Copyright Service ensures that you always have evidence available for any national or international legal case or dispute.
+For historical reasons, registration in the US focuses on court proceedings within the US itself, and the main advantage of a US Copyright Office registration is potential statutory damages in a US court claim, while a registration with the UK Copyright Service ensures that you always have evidence available for any national or international legal case or dispute.

 There are several benefits for US citizens who register with the UK Copyright Service, here are some considerations: